Individual, hand-built organic vessels, sculpture and objects inspired by nature and early civilisations

 Devonport

-Sculptural vessels inspired by landscape and natural forms using multiple marbled clays.
+Sculptural vessels inspired by landscape, natural and figurative forms using marbled clays.

 Available at: